 Finding the right automated solution to manage intercompany transactions is a difficult process.
-The first step is identifying that your business actually needs a management system.
+The first step is to identify that your business actually needs a management system.
 Without one, the reconciliation process is unnecessarily time consuming and laborious.

-Some organizations decide to task an external company with developing a bespoke solution.
-Before deciding to do the same, here are the pros and cons of an outsourced dev solution and the other options that are available.
+Some organizations choose to task an external company with developing a bespoke solution.
+Before you decide to do the same, here are the pros and cons of an outsourced dev solution and other options that are available.

-As you’re tasking a specialist company to create a developed solution, you have total control.
-If there are specific, unique issues you have during intercompany transactions, you can create a solution that deals with them—something an ‘off the shelf’ option might be unable to do.
+When you’re tasking a specialist company to create a developed solution, you have total control.
+If there are specific, unique issues you have during intercompany transactions, you can create a solution that deals with them—something an off-the-shelf option might be unable to do.

 If you choose to keep the development of the system in-house, it can take valuable resources and team members away from other important projects.
 By outsourcing, you leave the development in the capable hands of specialists who have prior experience.

-For many businesses, a ‘one size fits all’ approach isn’t effective.
+For many businesses, a one-size-fits-all approach isn’t effective.
 Organizations that work in niche industries need a system that will meet their specific requirements.
 Total control of the development process allows you to ensure that everything you need is included.
-In-house teams can be limited on time and capability.
+In-house teams can have limited time and capability.

-Deciding that you want a solution developing for intercompany transaction management is the first step on a long road to implementation.
+Deciding that you want a solution to be developed for intercompany transaction management is the first step on a lengthy road to implementation.
 It takes a long time from conception to completion and isn’t an immediate, short-term fix.

 Even when the system is complete, it requires lengthy testing to highlight and iron out any problems.
-Depending on how the solution has been created, your team will also require additional training time as they adapt the way they work.
+Depending on how the solution has been created, your team will also require additional training time while they adapt the ways they work.

 Having a management system that’s completely bespoke can make it difficult when training new members of staff.
-There’s also no guarantee that the brand-new system you’ve had created will work well with intercompany management solutions used by all of your subsidiaries.
+There’s also no guarantee that the brand-new system created for you will work well with intercompany management solutions used by all your subsidiaries.

-This means a company-wide switch to the new system which can takes substantial time and money.
+This means a company-wide switch to the new system, which can take substantial time and money.

-Because you’re the creators of the development solution, there’s no community to turn to when you need to troubleshoot issues.
-If there’s an issue with a widely-used system, then users can turn to a large bank of online content and community forums or even customer service for support.
+Because you’re the creator of the development solution, there’s no community to turn to when you need to troubleshoot issues.
+If there’s a problem with a widely used system, users can turn to a large bank of online content, community forums, or even customer service for support.

 Once the external company has finished implementing the solution, they might not be responsible for its maintenance or support.
-Unless you have a pre-agreed support contract, if something goes wrong, there’s no one to turn to.
+Unless you have a pre-agreed support contract, there will be no one to turn to if something goes wrong.

 Outsourcing the project isn’t the only option available to your business, so it’s worth weighing up your options before committing to a plan.

 An external source doesn’t understand your business like you do.
-You know the day to day challenges that your business faces when it comes to intercompany transactions, and how best to overcome them.
+When it comes to intercompany transactions, you know the day-to-day challenges that your business faces and how best to overcome them.

 Working in-house allows you to create something that perfectly suits your needs.
-But, it does have similar drawbacks to outsourcing, including the lack of a support system when something goes wrong.
+It will, however, have similar drawbacks to outsourcing, including the lack of a support system when something goes wrong.

 Also, it’s unlikely that your organization has any experience in developing a solution of this kind.
-So, you’ll either have to dedicate significant time and money into learning how to do it.
-Or, you’ll need to hire the very best developers to complete the project which can be costly.
+That means you’ll either have to dedicate significant time and money into learning how to do it, or you’ll need to hire the very best developers to complete the project, which can be costly.

-In addition, hiring new staff can be a problem in the long-run, as once the system is finished, there's often nothing for them to do next.
+In addition, hiring new staff can be a problem in the long run because there's often nothing for them to do after the system is finished.

-For some businesses, Oracle AGIS offers enough functionality and there’s no need to develop a solution.
-The module helps to reduce problems at period close due to flexible workflows and improved clarity thanks to the shared journal entry screen that’s used by both the sender and receiver.
+For some businesses, Oracle AGIS offers enough functionality, and there’s no need to develop a solution.
+The AGIS module helps to reduce problems at period close due to flexible workflows and improved clarity—thanks to the shared journal-entry screen used by both the sender and receiver.

-Oracle AGIS creates intercompany journals, but if your business needs a solution that maintains intercompany balances, you might need to look elsewhere.
+While it is true that Oracle AGIS creates intercompany journals, if your business needs a solution that maintains intercompany balances, you might need to look elsewhere.

-Publishing period end reports late can lead to serious legal and financial implications, but Virtual Trader ensures the reconciliation process is streamlined, efficient and effective.
-As Virtual Trader is hosted by Oracle, your staff will already feel familiar with the interface, dashboards and processes.
+Publishing period-end reports late can lead to serious legal and financial implications, but Virtual Trader ensures the reconciliation process is streamlined, efficient, and effective.
+Since Virtual Trader is hosted by Oracle, your staff will already feel familiar with the interface, dashboards, and processes.

-To find out more about Virtual Trader and how it can help your business, download our free ebook to see how it compares to other solutions available to you.
+To find out more about Virtual Trader and how it can help your business, download our free eBook to see how Virtual Trader compares to other solutions available to you.